 |1st September – 31st December||1st January|

 You can access your child’s funded place at a number of private day nurseries, pre schools, child-minders and school nurseries.

 Your child is entitled to up to 15 hours over 38 weeks of the year (subject to provider availability.)

 • All Free Entitlement sessions must be ‘free’ to parents at the point of delivery and there should be no conditions attached to a free place.

 • When signing a contract with a childcare provider please make yourself aware of the agreement you are signing.
 You will need to be aware of the notice period that you are agreeing to give the setting if you choose to remove your child.
 Failure to give adequate notice may result in you not being able to access your funding elsewhere until your notice period has ended.

 • Please be aware that attending a school nursery does not guarantee your child a place in the school’s reception class.

-How do I find the funded childcare place?
+How do I find a funded childcare place?

 Find the nursery, pre-school or childminder you’d like to attend.
 You can find one here.